ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

         oc logs <pod> -n openshift-ingress
         ```
         {: pre}

+3. Check for events and errors on each router service.
+    1. List the services in the `openshift-ingress` namespace.
+      ```
+      oc get svc -n openshift-ingress
+      ```
+      {: pre}

+      Example output for a multizone cluster with worker nodes in `dal10` and `dal13`:
+      ```
+      NAME                                         TYPE           CLUSTER-IP      EXTERNAL-IP    PORT(S)                      AGE
+      router-dal13                                 LoadBalancer   172.21.47.119   169.XX.XX.XX   80:32318/TCP,443:30915/TCP   26d
+      router-default                               LoadBalancer   172.21.47.119   169.XX.XX.XX   80:32637/TCP,443:31719/TCP   26d
+      router-internal-default                      ClusterIP      172.21.51.30    <none>         80/TCP,443/TCP,1936/TCP      26d
+      ```
+      {: screen}
+    2. Describe each router service and check for messages in the `Events` section of the output.
+      ```
+      oc describe svc router-default -n openshift-ingress
+      ```
+      {: pre}
+      * For example, in VPC clusters, you might see an error message such as `The VPC load balancer that routes requests to this Kubernetes `LoadBalancer` service is offline`.
+For more information, see [Cannot connect to an app via load balancer](/docs/openshift?topic=openshift-cs_troubleshoot_lb#vpc_ts_lb).

 ### Step 4: Ping the Ingress subdomain and router public IP address
 {: #ping-43}